 The Cost of Education Allowance was discontinued for existing and new participants from 1 January 2013.

 You can get your Back to Education Allowance paid directly to your bank account It is paid for the duration of the course.
 If you were previously getting a jobseeker's payment, you do not get the Back to Education Allowance during the summer period between academic years.
 Your local social welfare office will contact you in March or April to ask the date of last attendance for the current academic year and you will not be paid BTEA beyond this date.
 However, you can apply for Jobseeker's Benefit or Jobseeker's Allowance if you meet the qualifying conditions.
 You may get BTEA during the summer if you are on work placement or work experience that is an essential part of your course.

 Even though your BTEA is not means-tested, any increase for a qualified adult may be means-tested if your spouse or partner has earnings or income in their own right.

-If you qualify for the Back to Education Allowance, you can keep your entitlement to any secondary benefits you already have, for example, Fuel Allowance, Rent Supplement and Mortgage Interest Supplement.
-However, any increase in income may affect your entitlement to Rent or Mortgage Interest Supplement or the amount of supplement you get.
+If you qualify for the Back to Education Allowance, you can keep your entitlement to any secondary benefits you already have, for example, Fuel Allowance or Rent Supplement.
+However, any increase in income may affect your entitlement to Rent Supplement or the amount of supplement you get.
 For example, this can happen if you have additional income from part-time work.